Interview

 after

-Rick Byrne, Brand Creative Lead of DocSend at Dropbox
+Rick Byrne, Brand Creative Lead of DocSend at Dropbox's icon

 Rick Byrne, Brand Creative Lead of DocSend at Dropbox, shares the fascinating transition of DocSend’s brand as a stand-alone start-up up until its Dropbox acquisition.